Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 (`TOO_LITTLE_ENTROPY`). `entropy_cr_status()` separately exposes the stored tier, contributor count, and denominator so hooks can impose proportional or absolute policies without freezing those policies into the host ABI.
-These quality/freshness checks apply in both policy modes.
+These quality/freshness checks apply in all policy modes.
 Status is observational and exposes no global or last-call policy: the successful draw and its supplied flags establish the mode, with no silent downgrade.
 Fallback is tier 1 with count/denominator `0/0`, so callers must classify tier